 - Keep your freezers in a well-ventilated area – this helps reduce excess energy consumption by avoiding external heat sources.

 - Defrost & clean your freezer – try to do so at least once a year to remove any blockages to a proper seal and clear space for sample storage.
 Clean dusty condenser filters to clear blockages to heat removal.

 As a bonus tip, consider purchasing a more efficient ULT Freezer.
 New, conventional ULT freezers use between 16 and 22 kWh per day, overtime they can become less energy efficient.
 Energy efficient units can use as little as 8kWh/day, which can make a huge difference in your lab’s energy use!
-You can also save money by purchasing a ULT freezer!
-Utility companies frequently offer large rebates to labs who switch.
+You can also save money by purchasing a ULT freezer.